rr1111/pipa-fedora-builder-43/INSTALL.md

 ### Dualboot notes
 #### <strong>WARNING:</strong>
-These instructions are taken 1:1 from the Fedora 42 installation instructions and untested by me!
+Even though they should work, these instructions are taken 1:1 from the Fedora 42 installation instructions and untested by me!
 If you have successfully set up a dualboot environment with them, please open a PR removing this warning.

 ---
 - Repartition required